 Planning for an Emergency

-While Council and emergency services work together to prevent and prepare for all types of emergencies, it is important that community members take responsibility for their family, pets, business and properties.
+Emergency services and Council work together to prevent and prepare for all types of emergencies.
+It is important that community members take responsibility for their family, pets, business and properties.
 Emergencies can occur at any time and often unexpectedly.

 Developing Your Personal Emergency Plan

 Every home should have an emergency plan.
 Having a plan could save your life or the lives of others.
 Below are the commonly used emergency plans.

 - Australian Red Cross Rediplan, generic emergency plan for households.